zio/zio/docs/resources/ecosystem/officials/zio-redis.md

 ## Example

-To execute our ZIO Redis effect, we should provide the `RedisExecutor` layer to that effect.
-To create this layer we should also provide the following layers:
+To execute our ZIO Redis effect, we should provide the `RedisExecutor` dependency to that effect.
+To create this dependency we should also provide the following dependencies:

 - **Logging** — For simplicity, we ignored the logging functionality.
 - **RedisConfig** — Using default one, will connect to the `localhost:6379` Redis instance.